23 Online Jewelry Store Success Stories

 Hi!
 My name is Connie Hung — I’m the Founder & Creative Director for the fine jewelry brand, Costanté.
 I’m a 28-year-old Taiwanese American immigrant.
 My family moved to the United States in 1996 and I grew up in the quaint suburb of Diamond Bar, California.

 Costanté custom projects work at a large range of pricing as we try to work towards the client’s budget instead of ours.
 Some custom projects finish at $500, others can go over $40,000.

-Nicolas Tranchant (from Puerto Vallarta) started Vivalatina Jewelry over 10 years ago.
+Nicolas Tranchant (from Puerto Vallarta) started Vivalatina Jewelry almost 11 years ago.

 Hi, my name is Nicolas Tranchant, I am French and I am the founder of Vivalatina Jewelry.
 We are pure player jewelry, settled in Mexico, and offering high-end jewelry for our clients worldwide.
 We do not have any flagship product as we sell few high-priced items and offer custom-made jewelry online.

 12. Camille Brinch Jewellery ($2.16M/year)

 Gillian Crawford (from Stirling, UK) started Lily Blanche about 7 years ago.

 Hi, my name is Gillian Crawford and I’m the founder and MD of Lily Blanche, a demi-fine jewelry brand specializing in 1,2,4 & 6 photo lockets and personalized and engraved jewellery.
 Everything we design in our studio in Stirling has sentiment and meaning behind it.